sciZer0/7/v/README.md

 The new blockchain protocol is based exactly on donations, and philosophy of the new culture in general.

-We believe the new blockchain protocol  is very (or even most) suitable for upcoming creative economy.
+We believe the new blockchain protocol  is very (or even most) suitable for upcoming creative economy:

+>**A hundred million people, or even more so, hundreds of millions of people will always find a way to financially support 400 useful people.**

 <br>